Emergency Caregiver (EC) Funding - AB 1811

 Pending Approval As A Tribally Approved Home (TAH)

 • A RFA application (RFA 01A) and RFA Approval Certificate (RFA 05A) may not be received.
-Instead, the tribe may notify the county that the TAH process is pending or approved via a letter or email.
+Instead, the tribe may notify the county that the TAH process is pending or has been approved via a letter or email.

 EC Eligibility Criteria

 • Note: EC funding will count as income to the child, making the child ineligible for CalWORKs.
-Therefore, the state is suspending the requirement (until further notice) for counties to provide a CalWORKs application form (CW 2219) to a relative receiving a placement on or after July 1, 2018.

 • Emergency Assistance application (EA 1) was submitted on behalf of the child for the current Foster Care episode.